Building Carrs Lane Church Centre

 There are several Works of Art, in contrasting styles:

-- Statue of Dr R W Dale (1897) by Edward Onslow Ford, a fine marble commemorating the famous 19th century minister of Carrs Lane Chapel.
+- Statue of Dr R W Dale (1897) by Edward Onslow Ford.
+This is a fine marble commemorating the famous 19th century minister of Carrs Lane Chapel.

-- A Mural in Nails (1971) by Edward Bawden, CBE, RA, commemorating previous chapel buildings and ministers, is on the north wall.
+- A Mural in Nails (1971) by Edward Bawden, CBE, RA.
+The mural commemorates previous chapel buildings and ministers.
+It hangs on the north wall.

-- The Dance of Life mural (1993), by a group of Nicaraguan artists who created it at the Church Centre, is on permanent loan from Oxfam, who sponsored it.
+- The Dance of Life mural (1993), by a group of Nicaraguan artists who created it at the Church Centre.
+Oxfam, the project’s sponsors, have loaned this as a permanent arrangement.